ChilliCream/greendonut-docs/docs/installation.md

 Install-Package GreenDonut
 ```

-People who prefer a UI to install packages might wanne use the
+People who prefer a UI to install packages might want to use the
 _NuGet Package Manager_, which is provided by _Visual Studio_.